Welcome to the Pandemic Mitigation Collaborative (PMC)

 As New Orleans was one of the hardest-hit cities at the pandemic onset, Dr. Hoerger's Tulane University team sprang into action to reduce the burden of the pandemic in March of 2020.
 The Pandemic Mitigation Collaborative was born.
 We are a collaborative organization grounded in trust.
 We have led projects to reduce COVID transmission, identify and protect the most vulnerable, and understand the physical and mental toll of COVID-19.
 Along the way, we have become international experts in comprehensive COVID-19 mitigation, community partnership, and mutual support.
 Please contact us if we can be of help.

 As summarized in a leading scientific publication, called Science, SARS-CoV-2 is an airborne respiratory virus.
 Contrary to early pandemic awareness, the virus spreads predominently through the air, rather than via surfaces.
 The virus can linger in the air like smoke in poorly ventilated indoor spaces.
 The virus spreads when one person exhales it and another person inhales it.
-See video.

 A multi-layered approach remains necessary to reduce the burden of COVID-19.
 The PMC-19 logo shows our version of the "swiss cheese" model.
 Each layer of mitigation is important but less than 100% effective.
 By using multiple layers, we can reduce the number of reinfections and their impact on individuals, families, and society.
 See video.

 When testing was publicly funded and widely available, we had reasonable data for accurately monitoring transmission.
-As testing has fallen off, we have developed wastewater-derived metrics for estimated cases, the proportion of the population infectious, new Long COVID cases, and more.
+As testing has fallen off, we have developed wastewater-derived metrics for estimated cases, the proportion of the population infectious, new Long COVID cases, excess deaths, and more.

 Projects

-JAMA Oncology Editorial
+JAMA Oncology Editorial - Top 10 Tips for Hospitals

-JAMA Oncology Rejoinder
+JAMA Oncology Rejoinder - Countering COVID Disinformation

 Creating safer classrooms using comprehensive COVID mitigation

-Comprehensive Video on School Pandemic Safety
+Comprehensive Video on School Pandemic Safety (non-PMC)

 Helping communities to wear high-quality, well-fitting masks